 Students who are determined to be SAP ineligible are allowed to appeal for additional aid.
 Students can be Appeal Approved ONLY ONCE while attending RCCD.
 In order to appeal, students must have extenuating circumstances, and must be able to provide documentation of the circumstances which lead to them not meeting SAP.

 If in a warning period, or determined to be SAP ineligible, students should read the complete SAP Policy, by clicking the button above.

 How does a student appeal?

-Students can appeal by following the process outlined in the Satisfactory Academic Progress Policy.
+SAP is measured after each semester.
+Onca a student receives notification of their ineligibility, students can appeal by following the process outlined in the Satisfactory Academic Progress Policy.
 The policy can be viewed by clicking on the button at the top of this page.